|San José State University|

 The t-ratio for a coefficient is the ratio of its value to its standard deviation.
 The magnitude of the t-ratio must be two or greater for the coefficient to be statistically significantly different from zero at the 95 percent level of confidence.
 As can be seen the values of the t-ratios indicate that the likelihood that their values are due solely to chance is infinitesimally small.

 All of the coefficients for the spin pairs are positive indicating the associated force is attractive.
 They are also approximately of the same magnitude, roughly 14 MeV.

-The coefficients for the interaction of nucleons through the so-called strong force are especially interesting.
+The coefficients for the interaction of nucleons through the force are especially interesting.
 The coefficients for the interactions of like nucleons are both negative indicating that the forces between like nucleons are repulsions The coefficient for the interaction of unlike nucleons is positive, indicating that the force between unlike nucleons is an attraction.